dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

     your data is composed of many virtual sources)

-#### The Perfect (Recipe) for Cooking Eggs (a complex application of the Heat Equation)

-- IRL of probabilistic system with state transformations: cooking eggs with and without oil
-  - this relates to the heat equation, but one who's endogenous and exogenous heat characteristics are strongly warped by the chemical composition
-  - thus, the heat propagation characteristics are altered by system phase changes (less grease == faster rate of heat-consuming reactions bc of less heat radiation absorption & diffusion with grease)
-  - on a skillet, the heat is then diverted to driving a small number of chemical reactions along the boundary where chemical reactions are occuring
-    - because the heat is chemically consumed along phase change boundaries and because the change-in-phase-change is limited (convexly?) to a local region of space, then the food burns
-- think of reactions in social physics like cooking food. in the presence of some ingredients, then:
-  - phase changes are either spatially contained (locally convex?)
-  - or not (phase change dynamics are locally concave and the system is highly turbulent)
-  - what are the facets for convexity/concavity in driving local phase change dynamics?
-  - phenomenologically, how does this translate to sociopolitical games? people like cooking with grease (they like artificially inducing predictable change)
-    - conversely, they like restricting change whose phase change dynamics are predictable -- OR AT LEAST SEEM TO BE

 #### Examples of geographic chokepoints:

   - khyber pass (silk road & afganistan)